Cleanup gathers tonnes of garbage

 Volunteers play an integral role in promoting safer communities by being extra eyes and ears for the police.

-RCMP will host an appreciation evening on April 27 for their volunteers, thanking them for their selfless service.
+RCMP will host an appreciation evening on April 27 for their volunteers, thanking them for

 Volunteer hours for 2017 were well over 2,000 and this is truly appreciated by our detachment, said Superintendent Cameron Miller, Officer in Charge of the Nanaimo RCMP.